vtmb/notes/SQL.md

   FROM customers order by firstname;
 ```

-exports are by default written to /var/lib/mysql/$NAMEOFDATABASE
+exports are by default written to /var/lib/mysql/$NAMEOFDATABASE in Linux
+exports are by default written to /usr/local/var/mysql/$NAMEOFDATABASE in macOS

 # creating user and granting access